nsidc/earthaccess/docs/user_guide/search.md

     * [Quick start](../quick-start.md)
     * [How-To Access Data](../howto/access-data.md)

-`earthaccess` enables users to search for datasets (what NASA call's collections) and the data within those datasets (what NASA calls granules).
+`earthaccess` enables users to search for datasets (what NASA call's collections), the data within those datasets (what NASA calls granules), and the services that are available for a given dataset.

 !!! note "Collections and Granules"

-    A collection is a set of data products or files for the same release of that product, data generated during an experiment or campaign.
+    A _collection_ is a set of data products or files for the same release of that product, data generated during an experiment or campaign.

-    A granule is the smallest aggregation of data.
+    A _granule_ is the smallest aggregation of data.
 It could be an individual scene or swath acquired at a given timestep.
 You can think of granules as files.

 To search for collections or datasets use `search_datasets`.
 To search for individual files use `search_data`.
+To search for services use `search_services`

 `search_datasets` and `search_data` have a common set of search parameters, as well as some parameters that are only available to `search_datasets` and `search_data`.
 See the table of search parameters below to see common and unique parameter keywords.

-`search_datasets` and `search_data`
 ## Search for datasets using `search_datasets`

 Show basic search